In this Privacy Notice, we would like to explain how we process your personal data when you use the website and its functions.

 2.7.
 Salesloft Cadence Automation

-In case you have given your consent to be contacted by our representatives, your contact information may be transferred and stored in the Salesloft platform operated by Salesloft (Salesloft, Inc., 1180 West Peachtree St. NW, Suite 600, Atlanta, GA 30309, USA; hereinafter referred to as „Salesloft “).
+In case you have given your consent in accordance with Art.
+6 Para.
+1 clause 1 lit. a GDPR to be contacted by our representatives, your contact information may be transferred and stored in the Salesloft platform operated by Salesloft (Salesloft, Inc., 1180 West Peachtree St. NW, Suite 600, Atlanta, GA 30309, USA; hereinafter referred to as „Salesloft “).
 Transporeon uses this platform as a tool to automate its communication processes with potential customers (see 5.5 (Salesloft)).